 Sexual Assault Violence Prevention

 Daemen College takes the health and wellness of our students very seriously.
 To that end, and in compliance with Clery, Title IX, the Campus SaVE Act Initiatives, as well as NY State Enough is Enough legislation, Student Affairs maintains regular efforts to examine Daemen’s policies, protocol and programming as it relates to reducing sexual assault, dating abuse, and stalking, as well as substance abuse education.
-The Sexual Assault Prevention and Education (SAPE) Task Force meets bi-monthly to continue addressing these important issues, while striving to create an environment that is accepting, non-hostile, and conducive to life, learning, and a free exchange of ideas.
+The Student Wellness Advocacy Group (SWAG) Task Force meets monthly to continue addressing these important issues, while striving to create an environment that is accepting, non-hostile, and conducive to life, learning, and a free exchange of ideas.

-The SAPE Committee is comprised of the following staff members and areas:
+The SWAG Committee is comprised of the following staff members and areas: